Reaching Every Student

 Muse Machine Program

 Through the Muse Machine program, schools receive three professional performances onsite during the year — one each of music, theatre, and dance.
-These informal performances acquaint students with a particular genre or art form by professional artists who also discuss not only the art form and presentation, but what it is like to be a practicing professional artist.
+These informal performances acquaint students with a particular genre or art form by professional artists who also discuss not only the art form and presentation but what it is like to be a practicing professional artist.
 The Muse Machine program serves 49 schools in all seven Spartanburg County districts (including 25 Title I schools), as well as one Title I elementary school in neighboring Cherokee County.
 In addition to in-school performances, the Muse Machine Program provides teachers with professional development opportunities through an annual Summer Institute for Teachers that offers graduate credit in the latest STEAM and arts integration techniques.
+Click to see the Muse Machine Schedule.

 Beyond these core activities, Chapman Cultural Center's Arts Education Program sponsors special performances for young audiences at Chapman Cultural Center.
 Both local arts groups and touring companies participate in this programming.